Means' surgeon general nomination is stalled as senators question her experience and vaccine stance

 Once it appeared Murkowski and Collins were undecided, MAHA activists orchestrated a push to support Means' bid by surging phone calls to the two senators.

 “Please call both of them.
 Call them time after time.
-Get your friends to call them,” Tony Lyons, head of the Kennedy-aligned group MAHA Action, said on a call with supporters earlier this month.
-“This is critical.
-We need to get this done.”
+Get your friends to call them,” Tony Lyons, head of the Kennedy-aligned group MAHA Action, told supporters earlier this month.

-But throughout the monthlong delay, others have been vocal in opposing Means' nomination.
-Dr. Jerome Adams, Trump’s first-term surgeon general, has repeatedly taken to social media to call her unqualified for her lack of an active medical license.
+Others have loudly opposed Means' nomination.
+Dr. Jerome Adams, Trump’s first-term surgeon general, has repeatedly called her unqualified for her lack of an active medical license.
 He said in an interview that Republicans in Congress and in the Trump administration have told him they disapprove of the pick but see it as Kennedy’s choice.

 “What I keep hearing from folks is, ‘This is what Bobby wants,’” he said.

-While no federal law requires surgeons general to have a medical license, they are required to be part of the U.S. Public Health Service Commissioned Corps, a group of health professionals that requires up-to-date licenses for membership.
+While surgeons general aren't mandated by law to have an active medical license, they are required to be part of the U.S. Public Health Service Commissioned Corps, a group of health professionals that says members should have up-to-date licenses.

-Means said during her confirmation hearing that she had voluntarily placed her Oregon medical license into inactive status because she wasn’t seeing patients and that Adm.
-Brian Christine, who runs the Commissioned Corps, had testified that she was eligible to serve in the role.
+Means said during her confirmation hearing that she had voluntarily made her Oregon medical license inactive, and that Adm.
+Brian Christine, who runs the Commissioned Corps, had testified that she was eligible to serve.

-Even if Means advances out of committee, she might have difficulty securing confirmation by the full 100-member Senate, where she can only afford to lose support from three Republicans if all Democrats vote against her.
-Republican Sen. Thom Tillis of North Carolina, who has said he won't seek another term, told The Associated Press that he's leaning against voting for Means if her nomination reaches the Senate floor.
+Even if Means advances out of committee, she might have difficulty securing confirmation by the full 100-member Senate.
+Republican Sen. Thom Tillis of North Carolina, who isn't seeking another term, told The Associated Press that he's leaning against voting for Means.

 “Her resume already puts me on alert — and then I don’t think she did herself any favors in the hearing,” Tillis said.